nguyenkhiemit/BaseSwiftMVVM/README.md

         }.disposed(by: disposeBag)
       }

-2) About problem navigationController: when you want open new controller, you must use navigationController in Coordinator class _ if your controller call start() func to init: get navigationController on start() func _ if your controller don't need init: get navigationController in your controller
+2) About problem navigationController: <br>
+when you want open new controller, you must use navigationController in Coordinator class <br>
+_ if your controller call start() func to init: get navigationController on start() func <br>
+_ if your controller don't need init: get navigationController in your controller <br>